hydephp/develop/docs/digging-deeper/customization.md

 However, it's tedious to have to add those to each and every post you make, and keeping them updated is even harder.

-You can predefine authors in the Hyde config.
+Instead, you can predefine authors in the Hyde config.
 When writing posts, just specify the username in the front matter, and the rest of the data will be pulled from a matching entry.